niolabs/docs/getstarted.rst

 System Setup
 ------------

 As a standard, we will be installing each version of nio to its own virtual environment.
-This keeps nio and all its dependencies isolated from other python projects and environements you may already have on your machine.
+This keeps nio and all its dependencies isolated from other python projects and environments you may already have on your machine.
 You can read more about them `here <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.

 Each nio project will be in its own directory too.
 We will start by creating some directories for these.